 The Group always recognises lifetime ECL for trade receivables without significant financing component.
-The ECL on these assets are assessed collectively using a provision matrix with appropriate groupings.

 For all other instruments, the Group measures the loss allowance equal to 12m ECL, unless when there has been a significant increase in credit risk since initial recognition, in which case the Group recognises lifetime ECL.
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.